-For aircraft that rely on the AFM as the sole operating manual, the AFM should contain operating information sufficient for flight crew reference.
+For aircraft that rely on the AFM as the sole operating manual, the AFM should must contain operating information sufficient for flight crew reference (Ref.
+CS 25.1581(a)(2)).
 FGS description and integration with the overall flight deck design philosophy, specification and operational procedures that are normally associated with flight guidance systems should be made available so that an appropriately trained flight crew may operate the FGS under normal conditions.